sarahfuchi/Data-Science/EDA (Explanatory Data Analysis)/README.md

 - symmetry
 - fractal dimension ("coastline approximation" - 1)

-The mean, standard error and "worst" or largest (mean of the three largest values) of these features were computed for each image, resulting in 30 features.
-For instance, field 3 is Mean Radius, field 13 is Radius SE, field 23 is Worst Radius.
+Each image was analyzed for 30 features.
+The mean, standard error, and largest value of these features were computed.
+For example, the field "Mean Radius" is in field 3, the field "Radius SE" is in field 13, and the field "Worst Radius" is in field 23.

 * All feature values are recoded with four significant digits